Skip to contents

 These variables can have different values across time periods for the same person:

-• Education level (rowdep_edu_cat): A person’s education can improve over time
+• Education level (rd_education): can improve over time

 These variables have the same value across all time periods for a person:

-• Age at first diagnosis (rowind_age_first_gd): Fixed once the diagnosis occurs
+• Age at first diagnosis (ri_age_first_dx): fixed once it happens

-• Year of first diagnosis (rowind_isoyear_first_gd): Fixed historical fact
+• Year of first diagnosis (ri_isoyear_first_dx): fixed historical fact

-• Register classification (rowind_register_tag): Person’s role in the study (case, control, etc.)
+• Cohort classification (ri_register_tag): person’s role in the study (case, control, sibling, etc.)

-• Age at death (rowind_age_death): Fixed once death occurs
+• Age at death (ri_age_death): fixed once death occurs

 Why this matters